okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/inline_hooks/saml_hook/saml_hook/index.md

 When performing an `add` op to add a new attribute statement, this will always begin with `/claims/` and be followed by the name of the new attribute you are adding.

 When modifying an existing assertions statement, the path could begin with `/subject/`, `/authentication/`, `/conditions/`, or `/claims/`, depending on which part of the assertion you want to modify.
-You then drill down within the particular attribute statement using slash-delimited element names, e.g., `/claims/array/attributeValues/1/value`.
+You then drill down within the child elements using slash-delimited element names, e.g., `/claims/array/attributeValues/1/value`.

 ### error